shopware/docs/guides/plugins/themes/add-icons.md

 Icons or other custom assets are not included in the theme inheritance.
 :::

-Inside your theme, you cannot put an icon in a directory corresponding the core folder structure and expect the core one to be automatically overwritten by it, as you're used to with themes in general.
+Inside your theme, you cannot put an icon in a directory corresponding to the core folder structure and expect the core one to be automatically overwritten by it, as you're used to with themes in general.

 ## Load icons from custom locations